 There may be some inflammation or, less commonly, infection associated with the use of external fixators.
 This is typically managed with wound care and/or oral antibiotics.

 Sterile conditions and advances in surgical techniques reduce but do not remove, the risk of infection when internal fixation is used.
 The severity of the fracture, its location, and the medical status of the patient must all be considered.

 In addition, no technique is foolproof.
 The fracture may not heal properly or the plate or rod may break or deform.
 Although some media attention has focused on the possibility that cancer could develop near a long-term implant, there is little evidence documenting an actual cancer risk and much evidence against that possibility.
-Orthopaedic surgeons are continuing their research to develop improved methods for treating fractures.
+Orthopedic surgeons are continuing their research to develop improved methods for treating fractures.